 Regent Street/Oxford Circus

 The chapel is fully accessible to people who use a wheelchair.
 We are on one floor.
 There is a step outside the chapel but we have a ramp.
 Please contact us before your visit if you would like to tell us about your needs.
 We want to make sure that everyone who visits the chapel enjoys the experience and receives the help they need during their stay.

 How to Get in Touch

-To book the chapel for a launch, exhibition, film shoot or other event, contact Madeleine, our Head of Communications and Engagement.
+To book the chapel for a launch, exhibition, film shoot or other event, contact Madeleine, our Director.